mhtghn/Luricifer/README.md

 ----------------------
 You need to have the Spotify app (not the web player) launched and a song playing

-If you want to display all the lyrics at once :
+If you already synced the lyrics or if you want to display all the lyrics at once :

     $ python luricifer.py

-If you want to display the lyrics one line at a time :
+If you want to sync the lyrics to the song :

-    $ python luricifer.py --line
+    $ python luricifer.py --sync

 Press `<Enter>` to display the next line.